MileHacker Logo

 Kosher Food

-Extremely infrequent and generally unavailable outside of major international hotels that might accommodate specific requests with advance notice.
-Bringing your own jewish-approved food is advisable.
+Extremely unusual and generally unavailable outside of major international hotels that might accommodate specific requests with advance notice.
+Bringing your own food prepared according to kashrut is advisable.

 Plan for self-catering.